 A lot of these asset classes have a higher learning curve and demand higher capital to get started.

-I mean yes, essentially your starting out as an entrepreneur and bootstrapping your way to the top (which sometimes looks like struggling in the beginning) and it maybe a little smoother to have a day job to support you, but in active real estate, you’re essentially killing two birds with one stone and there is no better education than hands on.
+I mean, yes, essentially you’re starting out as an entrepreneur and bootstrapping your way to the top (which sometimes looks like struggling in the beginning), and it’s maybe a little smoother to have a day job to support you, but in active real estate, you’re essentially killing two birds with one stone, and there is no better education than being hands-on.